mt-class/uiuc-2016/ling506_hw1.md

 Model 1, we fix $$P(a_i = j | |{\bf e}|)$$ to be uniform
 (i.e. equal to $$\frac{1}{|{\bf e}|}$$), so this probability depends only on the word translation parameters $$P(f | e)$$.
-But where do these parameters come from?
+But where do thes parameters come from?
 You will first learn them from the data using expectation maximization (EM), and then use them to align.
 EM attempts to maximize the *observed* data likelihood $$P({\bf e}|{\bf f})$$, which does not contain alignments.
 To do this, we marginalize over the alignment variable: